Last updated: October 2, 2023

 - A list of employee assistance and rehabilitation programs

-For any job that require drug and alcohol testing, the employer must make available notice of drug and alcohol testing on vacancy announcement of such job.
+For any job that requires drug and alcohol testing, the employer must make available notice of drug and alcohol testing on the vacancy announcement of such job.

 Denial of employees’ compensation claim

-Upon a contingent offer of employment, the employer must submit the applicants to drug testing if such employer desire to be qualify as a drug-free workplace.
-The employer is also allowed to conduct a more limited testing on the basis of reasonable classifications of job positions, for instance an employer may submit only the applicants whose jobs would be of high safety-sensitive (such as operating heavy machine or carrying a weapon) to drug testing instead of testing the whole applicants.
+Upon a contingent offer of employment, the employer must submit the applicants to drug testing if such employer desires to qualify as a drug-free workplace.
+The employer is also allowed to conduct more limited testing based on reasonable classifications of job positions, for instance, an employer may submit only the applicants whose jobs would be highly safety-sensitive (such as operating a heavy machine or carrying a weapon) to drug testing instead of testing the whole applicants.

-An applicant may be denying of employment if tested positive to drug testing or refuse to undergo drug testing.
+An applicant may be denied employment if tested positive for drug testing or refuse to undergo drug testing.

 Rules for employees in Tennessee